temocbzc/IEEE_Latam_In-Line_Wideband_RF_MEMS_Switch_Integrated_on_PCB_Using_BCB_Planarization/README.md

 **NOTE:** The etching-copper process is using an etchant based on hydrogen peroxide/hidrochloric acid/water solution.
 For 4 s remove 1 $\mu$ m-thick of cooper.

-The data sheets of BCB and photoresist are added in this repository.
+The data sheets, BCB and photoresist, and phothomask are added in this repository.